navigation

 Does the pull strategy have any disadvantages?

-The pull strategy allows you to get invaluable sales support with valuable content.
-However, it can also have some downsides:
+Pull strategy provides invaluable sales support with the help of valuable content.
+However, it can also have several disadvantages:

-It can be said that the pull strategy will be more expensive and, at the same time, more risky.
-If no one finds the content or it is not interesting, it is as if there is no strategy at all ...
-On the other hand, the advantages of such an approach are so clear that most serious brands today do not ignore the power of sponsored articles, guides, photos with product placement or video.
+We can say that pull strategy It will be more expensive and more risky.
+If no one comes across the content in question or if it is not interesting, it is virtually as if there was no strategy at all...
+On the other hand, the advantages of this approach are so clear that most serious brands today do not ignore the power of sponsored articles, guides, product placement images or videos.

 You do not know which strategy will be most effective for your company?